 For instance, can you imagine how people struggled to travel miles and miles, riding horses to cross nations? and now we have cars and planes, or how they managed to warm their households during winter?

 We try to imagine how it was for medieval societies to live before significant technological advancements.
 For instance, what would a person do if she had a toothache?
-Or what they knew about orthodontics?
+Or what did they know about orthodontics?